Death of Adolf Hitler: Suicide

 Hitler and Braun lived together as husband and wife in the bunker for less than 40 hours.
 By 01:00 on 30 April, Field Marshal Wilhelm Keitel had reported that all of the forces on which Hitler had been depending to rescue Berlin had either been encircled or forced onto the defensive.
 At around 02:30, Hitler appeared in the corridor where about twenty people, mostly women, were assembled to give their farewells.
 He went down the line, shaking hands and speaking with each of them, before retiring to his quarters.
 Late in the morning, with the Soviets less than 500 m from the Führerbunker, Hitler had a meeting with General Helmuth Weidling, the commander of the Berlin Defence Area.
-Weidling told Hitler that the garrison would probably run out of ammunition that night, and that the fighting in Berlin would inevitably come to an end within the next 24 hours.
-Weidling asked for permission for a break-out; this was a request he had unsuccessfully made before.
+Weidling told Hitler that the garrison would likely run out of ammunition that night, and that the fighting in Berlin would inevitably come to an end within the next 24 hours.
+Weidling asked for permission for a breakout; this was a request he had unsuccessfully made before.
 Hitler did not answer, and Weidling went back to his headquarters in the Bendlerblock.
-At about 13:00, he received Hitler's permission to attempt a break-out that night.
+At about 13:00, he received Hitler's permission to attempt a breakout that night.
 Hitler, two secretaries, and his personal cook then had lunch, after which Hitler and Braun said goodbye to members of the bunker staff and fellow occupants, including Bormann, Goebbels, the secretaries, and several military officers.
 At around 14:30 Adolf and Eva Hitler went into his personal study.
 Hitler's adjutant SS-Sturmbannführer Otto Günsche stood guard outside the study door.